Melih199/VR_4_Robotics/README.md

 ```cpp
 Arguments += " -Progress";
 ```
--You may skeep this step.
+- You may skeep this step.
 To speed up the next commands you may increase the processor cores to do that first check your number of processor cores, keep few of them and use the rest ( in our case it is 12 )
 ```sh
 nproc
 make j10